emanueleiacca/SDG8-analysis/README.md

 Number of Atm and Number of banks reflect the cluster we made for GDP (about banks is interesting to study the abnomal value of Bulgaria due to their excess of banks)
 UNEMPLOYMENT
 Through the dataset we  made on percentage differences we study the year-by-year variation of the percentage of unemployed.
 In particular, in RED those variations that have led to a strong growth in unemployment are marked; in GREEN we have instead marked the variations in which there was a sharp decrease in unemployment.
-These values ​​represent business cycles: the 3 economic cycles are expansion , recovery and recession
+These values represent business cycles: the 3 economic cycles are expansion , recovery and recession